-There are many smaller worlds within the enormous world of flying drones.
-And there are many ways to fly, use and control drones.
-The commercial drone market has been pushed to working in the popular, but unreliable, Wi-Fi.
-Similarly, the consumer drone mass-market is also preparing its way to using the cellular mobile networks, for the same reason – reaching the mass market.
-Such mass markets are already so big, that their convergence to the commercial and toy drone market is inevitable, for such drone makers and sellers.
-But flying drones can be something more serious.
-And can get serious, with the real risk of important accidents.
-If we look into other more technical drone markets, like professional drones or even racing drones, then we see that radio signals between the drone and its pilot do occupy other bands.
-There are good reasons for such.
-It is important for the drone end-user, and for those that benefit from drone inspection and surveying, to know what parts of the radio spectrum can be used in drones and why.
-A determining factor is regulation.
-The other is reliability.
-And if we are reaching the global professional drone market with our REVOsdr data link, for its reliability and flexibility, we need to have it ready for several spectrum uses.
+There are many small worlds within the enormous world of drones, and there are many ways to fly, use and control them.
+Until now, the consumer drone market has used Wi-Fi because it is popular and readily available.
+Consumer drone manufacturers are now looking to use cellular mobile networks for the same reasons – the scale and availability of the markets and networks make this inevitable.
+But both Wi-Fi and cellular mobile networks are unreliable and drone flying is a serious business, with a real risk of accidents.
+If we look at more technical drone markets such as professional or racing drones, we see that radio signals between drone and pilot occupy other bands, for good reasons.
+It’s important for end-users, and those who benefit from drone inspection and surveying, to understand what parts of the radio spectrum can be used in drones and why.
+One determining factor is regulation, another is reliability.
+If we are to reach the global professional drone market with our REVOsdr data link, with its reliability and flexibility, we need to have it ready for several spectrum uses.

 Industry Knowledge White Paper, 2017

-This is a “Blue Dot White Paper”, about the general view on the industry, not technical, with the purpose of informing drone end-users, beneficiaries of professional drone inspections and surveying, and the general public
+This is a “Blue Dot White Paper”, about our general, non-technical, view of the industry with the purpose of informing drone end-users, beneficiaries of professional drone inspections and surveying, and the general public.

 Copyright © 2017, TWEVO Ltd. All Rights Reserved